ankraft/ACME-oneM2M-CSE/docs/ACMEScript-functions.md

 `(log-divider [<message:string>])`

 The `log-divider` function inserts a divider line in the CSE's *DEBUG* log.
-It can help to easily identifiy the different sections when working with many requests.
+It can help to easily identify the different sections when working with many requests.
 An optional (short) message can be provided in the argument.

 Examples: